tris203/precognition.nvim/CONTEXT.md

 - "motion" was used to mean both the Vim command and the resulting position - resolved: use **Motion** for the command and **Destination** for the position.
 - "virtual line" describes a Neovim rendering mechanism, not the user-facing concept - resolved: use **Inline Hint** for the user-facing Hint.
 - Insert-mode behavior was ambiguous because Inline Hints and Gutter Hints could be treated differently - resolved: entering insert mode suppresses all **Hints**.
+- "visual confirmation" was ambiguous because it could mean manual review or automated testing - resolved: use **Screen Assertion** for automated tests of rendered Hints.